Kwity Paye: College career

 As a true freshman at Michigan in 2017, Paye played in nine games and had five tackles and one sack.
 As a sophomore in 2018, he started four games and recorded 29 tackles and two sacks.
 As a junior he started 11 games and finished with 50 tackles and 6.5 sacks.
 Paye returned to Michigan for his senior year in 2020 but only played in four games due to the season being affected by the COVID-19 pandemic.

+College statistics

 Professional career

-Paye was drafted by the Indianapolis Colts in the first round (21st overall) of the 2021 NFL Draft.
-He signed his four-year rookie contract on May 6, 2021.
+Paye was selected by the Indianapolis Colts in the first round (21st overall) of the 2021 NFL draft.
+He signed his four-year rookie contract on 6 May 2021.
+In his rookie season, he finished with four sacks, 32 total tackles (16 solo), one pass defended, and one forced fumble.
+He was named to the PFWA All-Rookie Team.

+In the 2022 season, Paye appeared in 13 games.
+He finished with six sacks and 45 total tackles (32 solo).

+In 2023, Paye started 16 games, recording 52 tackles and finished second on the team with 8.5 sacks.

+In 2024, the Colts exercised the fifth-year option on Paye's rookie contract, extending him through the 2025 season.